Mortara case: Italian unification; Edgardo flees

 The Pope remained steadfastly determined not to give Edgardo up, declaring: "What I have done for this boy, I had the right and the duty to do.
 If it happened again, I would do the same thing."
-When the delegation from Rome's Jewish community attended their annual meeting at the Vatican in January 1861, they were surprised to find the nine year-old Edgardo at the pontiff's side.
-The new Kingdom of Italy was proclaimed a month later with Victor Emmanuel II as king.
-A reduced incarnation of the Papal States, comprising Rome and its immediate environs, endured outside the new kingdom because of Napoleon III's reluctance to offend his Catholic subjects by withdrawing the French garrison.
-He pulled these troops out in 1864 following the transport to the Catechumens of another Jewish child, nine-year-old Giuseppe Coen from the Roman Ghetto.
+When the delegation from Rome's Jewish community attended their annual meeting at the Vatican in January 1861, they were surprised to find the nine year-old Edgardo at the Pope's side.
+The new Kingdom of Italy was proclaimed two months later with Victor Emmanuel II as king.
+A reduced incarnation of the Papal States, comprising Rome, its immediate environs, and Lazio, endured outside the new kingdom because of Napoleon III's reluctance to offend his Catholic subjects by withdrawing the French garrison.
+He pulled these troops out in 1864 following the September Convention and transport to the Catechumens of another Jewish child, nine-year-old Giuseppe Coen from the Roman Ghetto.
 The removal of the French garrison brought the Roman Question to the fore in the Italian parliament.
 The statesman Marco Minghetti dismissed a proposed compromise whereby Rome would become part of the kingdom with the Pope retaining some special powers, saying: "We cannot go to guard the Mortara boy for the Pope."
 The French garrison returned in 1867, following an unsuccessful attempt by Garibaldi to capture the city.

 In early 1865, at the age of 13, Edgardo became a novice in the Canons Regular of the Lateran, adding the Pope's name to his own to become Pio Edgardo Mortara.
 He wrote repeatedly to his family, he recalled, "dealing with religion and doing what I could to convince them of the truth of the Catholic faith", but received no reply until May 1867.
 His parents, who were now living in Florence, wrote that they still loved him dearly, but saw nothing of their son in the letters they had received.
 In July 1870, just before Edgardo turned 19, the French garrison in Rome was withdrawn for good after the Franco-Prussian War broke out.
 Italian troops captured the city on 20 September 1870.